 Each required item is requested for a reason and contributes to our evaluation.
 Things we’re looking for:

 Academic character.
 What is important to you, and how do you demonstrate your academic passions?
-We want to know, because it will tell us a little about what kind of student you might be here at Hopkins.
+We want to know, because it will help us understand what kind of student you might be here at Hopkins.
 To get a good idea of where your academic spirit lies, we’ll look at your transcripts and testing, but also your teacher and counselor recommendations.
-Your recommendations are a great place for us to learn about your intellectual curiosity and your level of academic engagement.
-We’re looking at your performance as well as what kind of student you are.
+Your recommendations are a great place for us to learn about your intellectual curiosity and your level of academic engagement beyond the transcript.

 Curious about the life cycle of an admissions application?
 Learn more about the process—everything from submission to decision release—here.